mouseless/baked/docs/architecture/README.md

 > :information_source:
 >
 > `Domain` differs from other layers like `Http` and `Database`.
 It is a
-> special kind of layer that processes your domain assemblies so that it can
+> special kind of layer that processes your domain assemblies to create an
-> create an application schema out of your domain objects so that they can be
+> application schema out of your domain objects so that they can be used in
-> used in creating configuration, conventions and/or generating source code.
+> creating configuration, conventions and/or generating source code.

 But your domain objects would not just be exposed as API endpoints and mapped onto a relational database.
 For that, we need to be able to configure those